TurkMcGill/vectorator/README.md

 IMPORTANT: In order for Vector to read the news you will need to install feedparser.
 This command should do the trick:

-py -3 -m pip install feedparser
+ 'pip install feedparser' (though some installed it using: 'py -3 -m pip install feedparser')

 Also, you MUST be using the latest version of the SDK.
 There are installation notes here: https://forums.anki.com/t/vector-sdk-v0-6-0-alpha-release-notes-april-30-2019/33455